keydies/keydies/README.md

 - 👋 Hi, I’m Sergey Schastlivtsev;
 - 👀 I’m interested in web-development and everything related to it;
 - 🌱 I’m currently learning React, Redux, TypeScript.
 And basic backend with Node, Express and Mongo :)
-- 🤩 You can check my progress thanks to the repositories of my pet-projects;
+- 🤩 You can check my progress thanks to the repositories with my pet-projects;
 - 💞️ I'm looking for cooperation opportunities with a company where I can continue to improve my skills even faster;
 - 📫 How to reach me:
 -  in my email address: serkeydies@gmail.com